jackbrighton/cp-pmp-docs/README.md

 * [Create an hourly pull of PMP content to a Program or Category page](/hourly-pull-to-a-page.md)
 * [What is a PMP GUID and how to use it](/what-is-a-pmp-guid.md)

-###NPR DS guide to setting up Core Publisher with the PMP
+###NPR Digital Services resources on Core Publisher and the Public Media Platform

-NPR Digital Services has a [downloadable PDF guide](http://mediad.publicbroadcasting.net/p/newnprdsblog/files/201504/how_to_pull_content_from_the_pmp_into_core_publisher_march_2015.pdf) describing the steps needed to set up your Core Publisher site for pulling content from the PMP.
+* NPR DS has a [downloadable PDF guide](http://mediad.publicbroadcasting.net/p/newnprdsblog/files/201504/how_to_pull_content_from_the_pmp_into_core_publisher_march_2015.pdf) describing the steps needed to set up your Core Publisher site for pulling content from the PMP.
+* [The Core Publisher Knowledge Base](http://digitalservices.npr.org/support/knowledgebase/corepublisher) has extensive guides to getting started and using Core Publisher.